 KYC and CDD are essential components of the financial industry's compliance measures.
 KYC provides verified customer information, while CDD helps evaluate the risks associated with doing business with them.
 Financial institutions must comply with AML regulations to prevent financial crimes such as money laundering and terrorist financing.

-What is The Difference Between KYC and CDD?
+What Is The Difference Between KYC and CDD?

-The New Approach to CDD and KYC
+A New Approach to CDD and KYC